czbiohub/docker-images/pyro/README.md

 This folder is a fork from https://github.com/uber/pyro/tree/master/docker.
-I removed some options that I don't anticipate needing, to make things simpler.
+I removed some options that I don't anticipate needing, to make things simpler, and I added some packages I want.

- * Python is set to 3.7
+ * Python is set to 3.7 by default
  * PyTorch is set to the latest release on conda (1.0 as of writing)
  * Only the GPU image is supported
+ * Some useful packages are included

 ## Using Pyro Docker